 A: Drexel wishes to make its research available to the international scholarly community as widely as possible.
 The Faculty Senate approved this requirement in 2003 for doctoral students.
 The Libraries maintains an open access institutional repository, iDEA, where Drexel scholarship, including our dissertations, is made available to the international scholarly community.

 Q: I plan to patent my research or go into business with it.
 How do I delay release of my dissertation via iDEA and ProQuest?

 A: As noted above, Drexel wishes to make its research available to the international scholarly community as widely as possible.
-If there are reasons not to make your research made freely available on the Internet immediately, you may, with your advisor’s permission, opt out of the Electronic Theses and Dissertations program for one year.
+If there are reasons not to make your research made freely available on the Internet immediately, you may, with your advisor’s permission, delay the release of your thesis or dissertation for one year.
 To do this, ask your advisor to send an email to the University Archivist.